labgrid-project/labgrid/doc/configuration.rst

 SigrokDmmDriver
 ~~~~~~~~~~~~~~~
-The `SigrokDmmDriver` uses a  `SigrokDevice` resource to record samples from a digital multimeter (DMM) and provides
+The :any:`SigrokDmmDriver` uses a `SigrokDevice`_ resource to record samples
-them during test runs.
+from a digital multimeter (DMM) and provides them during test runs.

 It is known to work with Unit-T `UT61B` and `UT61C` devices but should also work with other DMMs supported by *sigrok*.